 Also, a bigger objective lens allows us to see deeper and fainter objects in the night sky.

-Eyepiece Lens: The eyepiece lens is responsible for the magnification of the telescope.
+Eyepiece Lens: The eyepiece lens is responsible for the telescope’s magnification.
 With telescopes, you can easily change the magnification by changing the eyepiece.

-With the same telescope, one eyepiece can offer 50x magnification whereas another can offer 100x.
+One eyepiece can offer 50x magnification with the same telescope, whereas another can offer 100x.
 However, you shouldn’t get overboard with magnification.
-Refractive telescope has its limit.
+A Refractive telescope has its limit.

-In this post of mine, I have explained how magnification is measured, how to calculate the limit of your telescope and many other technical parameters that are fundamental for using any type of telescope.
+In this post, I have explained how magnification is measured, how to calculate the limit of your telescope, and many other fundamental technical parameters for using any telescope.